 The letter A is often one of the first letters introduced in kindergarten because it’s commonly used.
 Mastering the short vowel sound for A (/a/ as in “apple”) is a crucial milestone for new readers.
 Recognizing this sound helps students decode simple words and lays the groundwork for more advanced phonics skills.
 By focusing on words that begin with A for kindergarten, students can prepare to decode CVC words that have short /a/ sounds.

-I like to use the word “apple” when introducing the /a/ sound.
+A great way to kick off your letter A activities is by exploring words that begin with the letter A. I like to use the word “apple” when introducing the /a/ sound.
 Really s-t-r-e-t-c-h the sound so students can hear the short vowel sound at the beginning.
 Here are more words that begin with A to use when modeling the short a sound.

 - Animals: alligator, ant